Stirling Centre Tartan – Officially Registered Scottish Tartan

 A tartan is a traditional Scottish patterned fabric, defined by its distinctive criss-cross design of horizontal and vertical stripes.

-Today, tartans are also created for organisations and institutions to symbolise their values, purpose, and connection to Scotland’s cultural legacy.
-Each tartan is unique, with carefully chosen colours and patterns that tell a specific story.
+Today, organisations and institutions create tartans to symbolise their values, purpose, and connection to Scotland’s cultural legacy.
+Each design tells a specific story through carefully chosen colours and patterns.

-The Stirling Centre Tartan continues this tradition — using design and colour to express identity, meaning, and a lasting connection to Scotland.
+The Stirling Centre Tartan continues this tradition by expressing identity, meaning, and a lasting connection to Scotland.

 Reference: 15248